Lab 99 Web Design

 <meta name="description" content=" … " />

-3. The rest of the static meta data:
+3. The rest of the meta data, which will be the same on every individual-article page:

 <link href="/layout.css" rel="stylesheet" … />